 Smart Systems Department

-Your new work colleague is a robot?
-Your wristwatch tells you it’s time for a little exercise?
-Your office windows close automatically before a rainstorm hits?
-Your company car can park on its own?
-Does your warehouse system automatically trigger an order when spare parts are running low?
-With an app on your smartphone you can control your heating remotely?
+Is your new coworker a robot?
+Does your watch remind you that it’s time for a little exercise?
+Do your office windows close automatically before a rain shower rolls in?
+Can your company car park itself?
+Does your inventory system automatically trigger an order when spare parts are running low?
+Can you control your heating remotely with an app on your smartphone?
 Welcome to the age of digitalization.
-Welcome to the realm of smart systems.
+Welcome to the world of smart systems.

-The Smart Systems Hub in Dresden has been one of the national technology beacons of the German government’s “de:hub” concept since 2017.
-The plan: Within five years, Dresden is to lead the national development of smart systems.
-Supported by the three co-partners – Silicon Saxony, HighTech Startbahn and 5G Lab – the aim is to lift a technology platform for the construction of smart systems out of its cradle.
-In the long term, the plan is to develop and market concrete smart systems and overall IoT solutions consisting of local individual components in the areas of hardware, software and connectivity.
+Since 2017, the Smart Systems Hub in Dresden has been one of the national technology beacons of the German federal government’s “de:hub” initiative.
+The plan: Within five years, Dresden is set to lead the national development of smart systems.
+With support from its three co-partners—Silicon Saxony, HighTech Startbahn, and 5G Lab—the goal is to launch a technology platform for building smart systems from the ground up.
+In the long term, the plan is to develop and market specific smart systems and comprehensive IoT solutions consisting of local components from the fields of hardware, software, and connectivity.

-Members of Silicon Saxony receive a 10 percent discount on all bookable services of the Smart Systems Hub Dresden.
+Silicon Saxony members receive a 10 percent discount on all bookable services offered by the Smart Systems Hub Dresden.

 Industrial Internet of Things